 The University of Mississippi’s Sentinel Testing Program offers free asymptomatic (i.e., without symptoms) COVID-19 testing for faculty, staff and students on campus.
 This testing and data collection involve asymptomatic testing of our population and adds to the current protections to keep our community safe.
 Invitations to register for an appointment time will be sent weekly.
 Managing COVID-19 is a shared responsibility.
 Please complete the survey and get tested if you receive an invitation.
-For more information, see this overview video from Provost Noel Wilkin or read this news story.
+For more information, see this overview video from Provost Noel Wilkin, read this news story, or visit the Sentinel Testing Program dashboard.

 FREQUENTLY ASKED QUESTIONS